huggingface/dataset-viewer/docs/source/duckdb_cli_sql.md

 Fortunately, our dataset doesn't contain any duplicate records.

-Lets see the proportion of questions based on the subject in a bar representation:
+Let's see the proportion of questions based on the subject in a bar representation:

 ```bash
 SELECT